grantcarthew/node-scalable-blob-store/README.md

 ## Warning

-With the release of `scalable-blob-store` v4 there has seen some major changes.
+With the release of `scalable-blob-store` v4 there has been some major changes.

 These changes have introduced some restrictions on the use of the module: